SatoriNetwork/Installer/linux/runner/readme.md

 ### step 3. verify it's up and running occasionally

 Try to keep it runnning as much as you can.
-Satori data streams that are inactive for more than a day lose their sanctioned status and are ineligible for rewards.
-Satori Neurons that are offline for over a month get deactivated.
+Satori data streams that are active every day retain their sanctioned status and are eligible for rewards.
+Satori Neurons that are up and running every month remain activate and eligible for rewards.

 ```
 sudo systemctl status satori.service